Lrrrence/PCB-temp-monitoring/README.md

 ## Results

 Overall, `ExtraTreesRegressor' is the best performing regression model on all three PCBs, achieving an average RMSE of <3.5◦C, and an $R^2$ of ≥0.95.
 This is based on the use of the 20 most important features, as determined by mutual information score.
+The simultaneous temperature monitoring of five PCB components has been achieved with a limited number of ultrasonic guided wave sensors.